Not being known for anything.

 No one at our funeral.

-She was a little-known saint who pledged her life to Christ by way of service to the poor.
+was a little-known saint who pledged her life to Christ by way of service to

 She remained with the poor until her death even though it meant a tough life for her.